Renuka Kesaramadu: Art symposia

 Renuka has participated in several international art symposia including those at Hämeenlinna in Finland, at Scampia and Sormano in Italy, and at Ideal Fine Arts Institute and SGVM in Gulbarga, India.
 She has also organized 'Centu-Rays', an international art symposium at Siddaganga Institute of Technology commemorating the birth centenary of Sri Shivakumara Swamiji at Tumakuru in India.

-Her participations in India also include national camps at Mangalore, Mysore and Bijapur, and state camps at Bangalore, Tumkur, Bilagi, Bidar, Doddaballapur, Ramanagar and Mysore.
+Her participations in India also include national camps at Mangalore, Mysore and Bijapur, and state camps at Bangalore, Tumkur, Bilagi, Bidar, Doddaballapur, Ramanagara, and Mysore.